wrench-project/eduwrench/web/_pedagogic_modules/pdcc/include_multi_core_computing/parallelism.md

 **[A.2.p1.1]** Consider a parallel program that runs in 1 hour on a single core of a computer.
 The program's execution on 6 cores has 80% parallel efficiency.
 What is the program's execution time when running on 6 cores?
+Show your work.
 <div class="ui accordion fluid">
   <div class="title">
     <i class="dropdown icon"></i>